What Are The Stages of Melanoma?

-Stage II melanoma is defined by tumor thickness, and ulceration.
+Stage II melanoma is defined by tumor thickness and ulceration.
+There are cancer cells in both the epidermis and dermis.
 There is no evidence the cancer has spread to the lymph nodes or distant sites (metastasis).
-There are three subclasses of Stage II: IIA, IIB, IIC.
+There are three subgroups of Stage II: IIA, IIB, IIC.
 Read more

 Stage III Melanoma (regional spread)

 Stage III melanoma is defined by the level of lymph node involvement and ulceration.
-In Stage III melanoma, the depth of the melanoma no longer matters.
+In Stage III melanoma, the cancer has spread to one or more regional lymph nodes or has developed a deposit of melanoma in the skin or dermis along the lymphatics prior to reaching a lymph node called an in transit or satellite metastasis.
 There is no evidence the cancer has spread to distant sites (metastasis).
-There are three subclasses of Stage III Melanoma: IIIA, IIIB, IIIC, IIID.
+There are four subgroups of Stage III melanoma: IIIA, IIIB, IIIC, IIID.
 Read more

 Stage IV Melanoma (metastasis beyond regional lymph nodes)